geekdeluxe/reading-notes/Class-201/class-14.md

   to stakeholders: success isn't easily quantifiable, and immediate ROI and financial gain shouldn't be your only measurements for success. that!

-# Things I Weant to Learn More About
+# Things I Want to Learn More About

 - Project Aristotle
 - Psychological Safety (also learn more about Tara Scott's work on this topic at Industrial Logic)